dulhaver/erpnext_how-to-s/Salary_Payment_without_salary_slip.md

 - __row 2__ Expense account:  Debit

 posting date is the date when the salary is due.

+**Attention here!**: In order to be able to select the Employee as PArty Type you need to open the details of the entry.
+By default the Party Type it is set to be `Supplier`

 #### 2. balancing the
 with an actual money transfer (Company > Employee #1)